 Provide timely access to medical care to beneficiaries, and measure the adequacy of the provider networks for medical, long-term care, and behavioral health services.

+Train its staff and ensure that its delegates provide appropriate staff and contractor training to implement coordination across the continuum of services for which the health plan will be responsible.

 Submit encounter data to the State on a routine basis.

 Administer an expanded model of care that reflects necessary changes in organizational structure, staffing, and policies and procedures.

-Demonstrate that sufficient infrastructure is ready to administer benefits and coordinate care for the beneficiaries.
+Demonstrate that sufficient infrastructure is established and ready to administer benefits and coordinate care for the beneficiaries.

+Oversee and monitor the health plan’s ability and processes for effective, timely, and appropriate oversight of its medical groups and other delegated providers, including but not limited to, its network of LTSS providers, (for IHSS, to the extent authorized by statute).

+Deliver care across the continuum to all beneficiaries in a culturally and linguistically competent manner.

-Identify and report performance and quality improvements.
+Identify and report performance data and quality assurance/ improvements activities.

-The health plan readiness reviews are instrumental to the ongoing monitoring and oversight activity of the health plans that will be coordinated by the Department of Health Care Services (DHCS), involving the Department of Managed Health Care (DMHC) and other state departments and county agencies to ensure beneficiary care is being coordinated effectively.
-Following a successful health plan readiness review, DHCS and CMS will execute a three-way contract with the health plan for the demonstration that will reflect the MOU and the provisions of SB 1008.
-In addition, Medi-Cal contracts between the state and health plans will be amended to reflect the LTSS and other provisions of SB 1008 for dual eligible beneficiaries that do not participate in the demonstration and Medi-Cal-only beneficiaries.
+The health plan readiness reviews are instrumental to the ongoing monitoring and oversight activity of the health plans that will be coordinated by DHCS involving CMS, DMHC, and other state departments and county agencies to ensure beneficiary care is being coordinated effectively.
+Following a successful health plan readiness review and the completion of any corrective actions that health plans may be required to undertake, DHCS and CMS will execute a three-way contract with the health plan for the demonstration that will reflect the MOU and the provisions of SB 1008.
+In addition, Medi-Cal contracts between the State and health plans will be amended to reflect the LTSS and other provisions of SB 1008 for dual eligible beneficiaries that opt out of the Demonstration and for Medi-Cal-only beneficiaries.

-Oversight of the health plans to ensure contract compliance for the demonstration will be carried out by a joint CMS-State contract management team.
+Oversight of the health plans to ensure contract compliance for the Demonstration will be carried out by a joint CMS-State contract management team.
 The contract management team will ensure access, quality, program integrity and financial solvency, including reviewing and acting on data and reports, conducting studies, and taking corrective action.

-The Contract Management team will be responsible for day-to-day monitoring of each health plan.
+The contract management team will be responsible for day-to-day monitoring of each health plan.
 These responsibilities include, but are not limited to:

-Monitoring compliance with the terms of the three-way contract, including issuance of joint notices of non-compliance/enforcement;
+Monitoring compliance with the terms of the three-way contract, including issuance of joint notices of non-compliance/enforcement.

-Coordination of periodic audits and surveys of the health plan;
+Coordination of periodic audits and surveys of the health plan.

-Receipt and response to complaints;
+Receipt and response to complaints.

-Regular meetings with each health plan;
+Regular meetings with each health plan.

-Coordination of requests for assistance from health plans, and assignment of appropriate State and CMS staff to provide technical assistance;
+Coordination of requests for assistance from health plans, and assignment of appropriate State and CMS staff to provide technical assistance.

-Coordinate review of marketing materials and procedures; and
+Coordinated review of marketing materials and procedures.

-Coordinate review of grievance and appeals data, procedures, and materials.
+Coordinated review of grievance and appeals data, procedures, and materials.

-State agencies will conduct similar oversight activities for the CCI Medi-Cal contracts for the LTSS and other managed care provisions for dual eligibles not in the demonstration and Medi-Cal only beneficiaries.
+State agencies will conduct similar oversight activities for the CCI Medi-Cal contracts for the LTSS and other managed care provisions for dual eligibles not in the Demonstration and Medi-Cal-only beneficiaries.

 State Administrative Background

-The California Department of Health Care Services (DHCS) is the State Medicaid agency in California.
-DHCS is partnering with the Department of Managed Health Care (DMHC), California Department of Social Services (CDSS), and the California Department of Aging (CDA) to implement the CCI.
-The California Health and Human Services Agency (Agency) is coordinating many aspects of the CCI that involve multiple departments.
-This collaboration will ensure the state has adequate capacity to implement and oversee the CCI in eight counties in 2013 and additional counties in future years.
+DHCS is the single State Medicaid agency in California.
+DHCS partners with DMHC, CDSS, and CDA to implement the CCI.
+CHHS coordinates many aspects of the CCI that involve multiple departments.
+This collaboration will ensure the State has adequate capacity to implement and oversee the CCI in eight counties in 2013 and additional counties in future years.